ALT-F4-LLC/kickstart.nix/README.md

 - Clone your new fork locally to customize before applying:

-> NOTE: You should be able to run the command below now.
+> NOTE: You should be able to run the following command by enabling features above.

 ```bash
 nix run nixpkgs#git clone https://github.com/<username>/kickstart.nix